-(1) Reviews program performance and, specifically, oversee Cost and Performance Measures designed to provide the senior Army leadership with a corporate view of business efficiencies and program accomplishment.
+- a.
+Military Deputy for Budget and Execution.
+For the Assistant Secretary of the Army (Financial Management and Comptroller) (ASA(FM&C)), the Military Deputy for Budget and Execution- - (1) Reviews program performance and, specifically, oversee Cost and Performance Measures designed to provide the senior Army leadership with a corporate view of business efficiencies and program accomplishment.

-(2) Applies funds appropriated by Congress to carry out authorized programs.

-(3) Through the DAB, manages the PPBES execution phase.
+- (2) Applies funds appropriated by Congress to carry out authorized programs. - (3) Through the DAB, manages the PPBE execution phase. - b.

-b.
 Director of the Army Budget (DAB).
-As provided in a(3), above, the DAB manages the PPBES Execution phase and, during financial execution-

-(1) Establishes funding policy and processes.

-(2) Supervises and directs financial execution of the congressionally approved budget.

-(3) Allocates funds appropriated by Congress and monitors their execution

-(4) Oversees accounting for and reporting on use of Army-managed funds to OSD and Congress by appropriation.
-As applicable to each appropriation, includes FYDP program, program element (PE), Army program element (APE), project number, budget line item number (BLIN), standard study number (SSN), quantities, budget activity (BA), budget activity group (BAG), budget subactivity (BSA), element of resource (EOR), and financing data.
-Also as applicable to an appropriation, accounts for and reports on the use of the manpower-by-manpower category

-(5) With functional proponents and within stated restrictions and specified dollar thresholds, reprograms funds as required to meet unforeseen requirements or changes in operating conditions.

-(6) With the Defense Finance and Accounting Service (DFAS)-

-(a) Oversees the development and maintenance of standard Army systems in support of financial accounting; and oversees implementation of the same standard Army systems in support of distribution, accounting, and reporting of funds.

-(b) Makes sure that execution reports meet HQDA management information needs.
+As provided in a(3), above, the DAB manages the PPBE Execution phase and, during financial execution- - (1) Establishes funding policy and processes. - (2) Supervises and directs financial execution of the congressionally approved budget. - (3) Allocates funds appropriated by Congress and monitors their execution - (4) Oversees accounting for and reporting on use of Army-managed funds to OSD and Congress by appropriation.
+As applicable to each appropriation, includes FYDP program, program element (PE), Army program element (APE), project number, budget line item number (BLIN), standard study number (SSN), quantities, budget activity (BA), budget activity group (BAG), budget sub activity (BSA), element of resource (EOR), and financing data.
+Also as applicable to an appropriation, accounts for and reports on the use of the manpower-by-manpower category - (5) With functional proponents and within stated restrictions and specified dollar thresholds, reprograms funds as required to meet unforeseen requirements or changes in operating conditions. - (6) With the Defense Finance and Accounting Service (DFAS)- - (a) Oversees the development and maintenance of standard Army systems in support of financial accounting; and oversees implementation of the same standard Army systems in support of distribution, accounting, and reporting of funds. - (b) Makes sure that execution reports meet HQDA management information needs. - c.

-c.
 Director of Program Analysis and Evaluation (DPAE).
-During programmatic execution, the DPAE monitors how programmed resources are applied to achieve approved objectives to gain feedback for adjusting resource requirements.
-Responsibilities for PPBES-Related Operational Tasks
+During programmatic execution, the DPAE monitors how programmed resources are applied to achieve approved objectives to gain feedback for adjusting resource requirements. - d.
+The Assistant Deputy Chief of Staff G-3/5/7.
+The ADCS G-3/5/7 ensures the optimal allocation of army resources by evaluating the execution phase for compliance with TAP and Army priorities,